 Gather the ingredients.

 Start the sauce about 30 to 45 minutes in advance.
 In a large deep saucepan over medium heat, sauté the onion and garlic in 3 tablespoons of olive oil until onions are soft.

-Add the tomatoes, tomato paste, 2 teaspoons salt, cayenne pepper, sugar, basil, bay leaf, and 2 cups of water; stir well.
+Add the tomato paste and cook, stirring until bubbling, about 3 minutes.
+Add water, tomatoes, salt, basil, cayenne pepper, and bay leaf.
+Stir well.

 Reduce heat to low and simmer slowly, uncovered, for 15 minutes, or until the sauce has thickened.